 The 828 metre tall Burj Khalifa is one serious record-breaker of a man-made building!

-Burj Khalifa Guiness World Records
+Burj Khalifa Guinness World Records

-Not one but six Guinness World Records are currently held by the impressively tall Burj Khalifa
+Not one but six Guinness World Records are currently held by the impressively tall Burj Khalifa.

 - The tallest freestanding structure in the world